MayamaTakeshi/sip-lab/DEV.md

 Instead we will force the build on debian11 (using docker) using prebuildify-cross.
 So do this instead:

-Make sure you have the docker image built.
+Make sure you have the docker image built (the image must be rebuilt whenever we update build_deps.sh)

 cd docker-images/debian11/
 ./build_image.sh